Sports in Japan: International competition

 The second Monday of October is a national holiday of Japan, Health and Sports Day.
 This date, originally October 10, commemorates the opening day of the 1964 Summer Olympics held in Tokyo.
 The event was documented in Tokyo Olympiad by filmmaker, Kon Ichikawa.
 Japan has hosted many international competitions including the 1972 Winter Olympics in Sapporo, the 1998 Winter Olympics in Nagano, 2002 FIFA World Cup, and the 2006 and 2009 World Baseball Classic.
 Tokyo also hosted the 2020 Summer Olympics.

-The 2019 Rugby World Cup, or 'RWC 2019' will be hosted by Japan.
+The 2019 Rugby World Cup, or 'RWC 2019' was hosted by Japan.
 This was announced by RWCL Chairman Bernard Lapasset in Irish capital Dublin at a special IRB meeting on 28 July 2009, along with the host of the 2015 Rugby World Cup, England.

 Many major figure skating events are regularly held in Japan.
 The Grand Prix event, the NHK Trophy, has been held in various cities throughout Japan every year since 1979.
 Japan has also been host of the World Figure Skating Championships and ISU Grand Prix Final numerous times.
 In 2009, it held the first ISU World Team Trophy in Tokyo, an event set to take place every two years.
 Figure skating is also a commercial success in Japan, and made-for-television competitions and ice shows like the Japan Open are broadcast across the nation.
 Along with countries such as the United States, Canada, and Russia, Japan is widely considered to be a leading country in the sport.

 Individual sports

 Sumo

 Sumo wrestling is the national sport in Japan.
 Sumo wrestling is believed to have originated in Japan, with its governing body being the Japan Sumo Association.
 It is considered a gendai budō, which refers to modern Japanese martial art, but the sport has a history spanning many centuries.
 Many ancient traditions have been preserved in sumo, and even today the sport includes many ritual elements, such as the use of salt purification, from Shinto.

 Life as a wrestler is highly regimented, with rules regulated by the Japan Sumo Association.
-Most sumo wrestlers are required to live in communal sumo training stables, known in Japanese as heya, where all aspects of their daily lives—from meals to their manner of dress—are dictated by strict tradition.
+Most sumo wrestlers are required to live in communal sumo training stables, known in Japanese as heya, where all aspects of their daily lives – from meals to their manner of dress – are dictated by strict tradition.